avonbo/bwce-alpine-docker/README.md

     * Navigate to the `<TIBCO-HOME>/bwce/palettes/<plugin-name>/<plugin-version>` directory and  zip the `lib` and `runtime` folders into `<plugin-name>.zip` file.
 Copy `<plugin-name>.zip` to `<Your-local-Docker-repo>/resources/addons/plugins` folder.
   * Copy any OSGi bundles required by the plug-in for example, driver bundle into `<Your-local-Docker-repo>/resources/addons/jars`

+##Build Docker Base Image
+Run [createBaseImage.sh](/baseimage/createBaseImage.sh) to create the baseimage.
+This script will copy the bwce_cf.zip from your local file system and the ProfileTokenResolver.java from github to your image build dir.

+##Build Docker Application Image
-Run [createDockerImage.sh](createBuildpack.sh) to create the TIBCO BusinessWorks™ Container Edition base Docker image.
+Run [createExampleHttpAppImage.sh ](/exampleHttpApp/createExampleHttpAppImage.sh ) to create the app image.

-##Test TIBCO BusinessWorks Container Edition Base Docker Image
+##Test Application Image
-  * Navigate to the [examples/HTTP](/examples/HTTP) directory and update the base Docker image in [Dockerfile](/examples/HTTP/Dockerfile) to your TIBCO BusinessWorks™ Container Edition base Docker image.
-  * From the [examples/HTTP](/examples/HTTP) directory, build the TIBCO BusinessWorks™ Container Edition application: `docker build -t bwce-http-app .`
-  * Run the TIBCO BusinessWorks™ Container Edition application: `docker run -P -e MESSAGE='Welcome to BWCE 2.0 !!!' bwce-http-app`
+Run [startExampleHttpContainer.sh ](/exampleHttpApp/startExampleHttpContainer.sh ) to create the app image.
   * Find the port number mapped to 8080 using `docker ps` and send a request to `http://<DOCKER-HOST-IP>:<HOST-PORT>`.
-It should return 'Welcome to BWCE 2.0 !!!' message.
-In case of failure, inspect the logs.

 ##License
 These buildpack scripts are released under a [3-clause BSD-type](License.md) license.